kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

 >But, what if you could use bitcoin without being affected by its volatility??

 This series of posts show you how to have a US dollar wallet without opening a US dollar account with your bank or physical dollar notes.
 This USD wallet is backed by bitcoin, through a stablecoin called Tether(USDT).
-It alllows you to virtually move between your local currency and the USD with the least loss(slippage).
+It alllows you to virtually move between your local currency and the USD with the least loss [spread](/virtualusdwallet/#Cost--RatesSpread).

-The closest alternative is using online banking to buy USD bank you require to hold both KSH and USD at the same bank to do this, or visit a Forex Bureau and use physical notes.

->The same technology can be applied to buying gold (XAUT)
+In the [comparison](/virtualusdwallet/#Comparison-of-bitcon-backed-USD-wallet-vs-Forex-vs-Banks) section I show why using bitcoin is the fastest, cheapest and most convinient way to get dollar exposure.
+Or even gold exposure! [link](/buy-gold-xaut)

 Bitcoin is used in the middle between your local currency USD.
 See flowchart below: